Ploppz/trickle/README.md

 Furthermore, it's up to the application to scan for packets and pass them to trickle for registration and appropriate action.

 The application allocates all the memory for instances and values.
 As for the `key -> instance` lookup, the application will typically not allocate space for all the keys, but employ a more memory efficient, domain specific access structure.
-The positioning application is a good example of how we only need to store a maximum of $N \times 6$ bytes for key lookup despite a total of $N^2$ keys, each of length $12$ (disregarding the `app_id`, shortly to be discussed).
+The positioning application is a good example of how we only need to store a maximum of `N * 6` bytes for key lookup despite a total of `N^2` keys, each of length `12` (disregarding the `app_id`, shortly to be discussed).

 Using the positioning application as an illustrative example, keys have the following structure.
  2      | 6         | 6